-As of June 30, 2015, we had a cash balance of approximately \$53,000, negative working capital of approximately \$2,175,000 and an accumulated deficit of approximately \$10,691,000.
+As of June 30, 2016, we had a cash balance of \$127,000, negative working capital of \$720,000 and an accumulated deficit of \$15,262,000.
 We have a history of losses and have experienced a lack of revenue due to the time to launch our revised business strategy.
-We have experienced an increase in our revenues and a decrease in gross profit.
-Our revenues for the fiscal year ended June 30, 2015, increased approximately \$357,000, or about 100%, compared to the year ended June 30, 2014.
-Our net loss of \$2,415,000 for the fiscal year ended June 30, 2015, decreased by approximately \$1,884,000, compared to the fiscal year ended June 30, 2014 net loss of \$4,299,000.
+Our revenues for the fiscal year ended June 30, 2016, decreased approximately \$157,000, or 22%, compared to the fiscal year ended June 30, 2015.
+Our net loss of \$4,571,000 for the fiscal year ended June 30, 2016, increased by approximately \$2,156,000, or 89%, compared to the net loss for the fiscal year ended June 30, 2015.
+Based on our current and planned level of expenditures, we estimate that total financing proceeds of approximately \$2,500,000 will be required to fund current and planned operations through June 30, 2017.
 The Company does not currently believe that its existing cash resources are sufficient to meet its anticipated needs during the next twelve months.
 Our operations have been primarily funded through the sale of our securities and borrowings under our credit facilities.
 Our continued operations and growth are dependent on our ability to complete equity financings, make borrowings under our credit facilities or/and generate positive cash flows from operating activities.
-For the twelve months ended June 30, 2015, we have conducted private placements of our common stock and warrants to accredited investors and raised gross cash proceeds of approximately \$536,000.
-In addition, as of June 30, 2015, a total of \$1.6 million was owed by the Company under existing agreements with Esenjay Investment LLC ("Esenjay").
+We initiated a private placement in April 2016 to raise \$3,100,000, subsequently amended in August 2016 to increase offering amount to \$4,000,000.
+As of August 31, 2016, a total of \$3,900,000 has been raised of which \$2,125,000 was received in cash and \$1,775,000 was received via the settlement of outstanding liabilities.
+Additionally, during fiscal year 2016 we borrowed \$2,950,000 under our existing related party credit facility with Esenjay Investments, LLC ("Esenjay") and converted \$3,350,000 of debt outstanding under this credit facility to equity.
+As of June 30, 2016, there was \$2,300,000 available for future draws under this credit facility, subject to the prior approval by Esenjay.
 We are currently pursuing additional funds through private placements.
 In addition, we are pursuing additional sources of funding, which could result from certain distributor relationships, joint operating ventures, acquisitions or mergers.
 We expect to cover our anticipated operating expenses through cash on hand, collections on additional customer billings, borrowings under our lines of credit, and proceeds from the private placement of equity securities.
-However, there is no guarantee we will be able to obtain addi
+However, there is no guarantee we will be able to obtain additional funds in the future if required or that funds will be available on terms acceptable to us, or that shareholders will not experience dilution as a result of funds raised through the sale of securities.
+If such funds are not available, management will be required to curtail its investments in additional sales and marketing and product development resources and capital expenditures, which may have a material adverse effect on our future cash flows and results of operations, and its ability to continue operating as a going concern.

-Our level of indebtedness and an event of default under existing notes and credit facility could adversely affect our business, financial condition, results of operations or liquidity.
+Our level of indebtedness and an event of default under our existing credit facility could adversely affect our business, financial condition, results of operations or liquidity.